Michael Briggs — Executive Director

 Foundational Principles & Practices

-Justin joined Chalmers in 2016 after serving in different roles for several years at AMG International, a non-denominational missions agency.
-He is a 2006 graduate of Bryan College with a B.A. in Communications.
-His interest in the Chalmers Center began when he read When Helping Hurts with his church missions committee in 2009 and they began to work through the implications of the principles they learned for the church’s ongoing work in Haiti.
-At Chalmers, his primary role is stewarding the President’s time and commitments for ministry effectiveness.
-Justin and his wife, Rachel, have three young daughters.
+Justin joined Chalmers in 2017 after serving in different roles for 10 years at AMG International, a non-denominational missions agency.
+He first encountered Chalmers through reading When Helping Hurts with his church missions committee in 2009.
+His role at Chalmers involves stewarding the president's time and commitments, research and editing for publication projects, and project management for online courses.
+Justin and his wife, Rachel, have four young daughters.
 He enjoys the outdoors, literature, writing, and cooking for his family and others.
+He holds a B.A. in communications from Bryan College (2006), and is a current M. Div. student at Reformed Theological Seminary in Atlanta.

 Russ has led for-profit and non-profit organizations, including roles in financial services, healthcare, and international development.
 He holds an MBA from Arizona State University, where he studied while also working at Mayo Clinic in Scottsdale, AZ.
 He and his wife lived in Thailand from 2005 to 2007, where they served as Christian missionaries with a local church planting team and volunteered with several NGOs focusing on orphan care, HIV/AIDS services, and Burmese refugee support.
 Russ joined Compassion International in 2007 and has held marketing, program, and advocacy-related roles with an emphasis in strategy and operations.
 Most recently, he served as the Director of Global Advocacy Strategy for Compassion International.
 Russ will be moving from Colorado to Chattanooga with his wife, Rebecca, and their two children, Kate (6 yo) and Jack (2 yo).